 Gateway: an expansive park with a diverse history

-Gateway National Recreation Area's three park units all trace the rich history of the nation and harbor.
-Historic forts, former airports, recreation areas and America's oldest operating lighthouse tell fascinating stories of defense, aviation firsts, navigational safety and healthy living.
+Gateway National Recreation Area is made up of three park units; Jamaica Bay, Sandy Hook and Staten Island, which all have a rich history of the nation, NYC and the NY harbor.
+Historic forts, former airports, recreation areas and America's oldest operating lighthouse tell fascinating stories of defense, aviation firsts, and navigational safety.